csbailey5t/exploratory-text-analysis-manipur/readme.md

 1. Text corpora exist with a wide range of metadata, cleanliness, and quality.
 2. Even when we have a good sense of method or approach, exploring our data, whether quantitative or qualitative, helps us refine research questions, fine-tune methods, and scope our project to be successful.
-3. Voyant and Taguette are free and open source tools that allow you analyze and visualize texts, whether as single documents or whole corpora.
+3. Voyant and Taguette are free and open source tools that allow you to analyze and visualize texts, whether as single documents or whole corpora.

-<a id="org03c70d0"></a>
+<a id="org1a7045a"></a>

 # Voyant - Demo

-<a id="org2242939"></a>
+<a id="org1e70d96"></a>

 ## Installing Voyant vs using the hosted web version